-Merely allotment does not give a right to claim ownership in the property.
-Allottee is bound to follow all the rules made by the authority in respect of completion of sale.
-It is not clear from your question that time period for payment of due amount was extended by the authority or you deposited it in obedience of any rule made by the authority.
+In the case of property allotment, simply being allotted a property does not give the allottee the right to claim ownership.
+The allottee must adhere to all the rules set by the authority regarding the completion of the sale.
+It is unclear from the question whether the time period for payment of the due amount was extended by the authority or whether the payment was made in accordance with any rule set by the authority.

-Sometimes authority offers to deposit due amount with penalty but it also does not create any right to deposit any due amount without such offer.
+Depositing due amount without authority’s offer is not allowed.
+Sometimes, the authority may offer to deposit the due amount with a penalty, but this does not create the right to deposit any due amount without such an offer.

-In Ravi Gautam vs State of U.P.
-AIR 2015 it is held by the Allahabad high court that the condition of allotment with regard to deposit of balance amount must be strictly followed within time otherwise letter of allotment would be stood cancelled automatically and allottee cannot claim any right to continue with allotment right subject to the payment.
+In the case of Ravi Gautam vs State of U.P.
+AIR 2015, the Allahabad High Court held that the conditions of allotment with respect to the deposit of the balance amount must be strictly followed within the given time.
+Otherwise, the letter of allotment would be automatically canceled, and the allottee cannot claim any right to continue with the allotment subject to the payment.

-You cannot claim that some offer was made by the authority in respect of due payment with fine.
-In R. D. Shetty vs International Airport Authority AIR 1979; it is held by the Supreme court that if a public authority has laid down certain norms and conditions in respect of allotment it should be strictly followed by the applicant in the same manner.
-This is also reiterated by the Supreme Court in Post Master General vs Tutu Das AIR 2007.
+Strict adherence to rules is required.
+It is not possible to claim that an offer was made by the authority in respect of due payment with a fine.
+In the case of R. D. Shetty vs International Airport Authority AIR 1979, the Supreme Court held that if a public authority has laid down certain norms and conditions regarding allotment, the applicant must strictly follow them.
+This was reiterated by the Supreme Court in Post Master General vs Tutu Das AIR 2007.

 Based on the above discussion, it is clear that as an allottee, one does not have the right to compel the authority to accept payment of the due amount in the absence of any offer or scheme by the authority.
 It is essential to follow all the rules set by the authority regarding the completion of the sale, including the deposit of the balance amount within the stipulated time.